-She’s a 34 year old freelance web designer who wants to retire at 67.
+She's a 34 year old freelance copywriter who sees herself retiring at 67.

-Alex earns a solid average of $85,000 a year.
-She also gets taxed solidly, too.
+Alex earns a solid average of $85,000 a year and she also gets taxed solidly on that amount, too.

-Sp by saving for retirement using super, Alex cuts $44k in taxes and pockets an additional $102k in retirement savings.
+So by saving for retirement using super – and claiming contributions as a tax deduction – Alex slashes her taxes and pockets an additional $81k in retirement savings.

 Thank you Mr Taxman!